-The overall risk management objective of the YTL Corp Group is to ensure that adequate resources are available to create value for its shareholders.
+The overall risk management objective of the YTL Corp Group is to ensure that adequate resources are available to protect its assets and to create value for its shareholders.
 Risk management is carried out through regular risk review analysis, internal control systems and adherence to Group's risk management policies.
-The Board of Directors of YTL Corp regularly reviews these risks and approves the appropriate control environment frameworks.
+The Board regularly reviews these risks and approves the appropriate control environment frameworks.